charliejp0311/inventors_journal/README.md

 **Build**

-- build status - Milestone completion (met all requirements)
+- build status - Milestone completion (I believe I have met all requirements)
 - Used ruby 2.7 to build
 - bcrypt and 3rd party authentication